ha1tch/queryfy/doc/research-02-how-qf-delivers.md

 - Specific benchmarks: ~28ns for simple validation
 - Streaming validation for large payloads

 **Queryfy Gap**: No published benchmarks.
-This is critical for adoption.
+This is critical for adoption, we need to work on benchmarks.

 ### 2. **Schema Evolution and Versioning**
 The research highlights this as a major need: